opeolluwa/backend-for-humans/src/module_5/scripts/anatomy.md

-# Anatomy of the your first script
+# Anatomy of your first script

 The first script looks like this